 By: Justine [Harmony|Communication|Futuristic|Empathy|Achiever]

 Definition of the empathy strength: “To sense the feelings of other people by imagining themselves in others’ lives or others’ situations.”
-I have taken the StrengthsQuest twice and both times empathy was one of my top rankings.
-Empathy to me means that I am able to understand the feelings and motives of those who I come into contact with in my daily life.
+I have taken the CliftonStrengths for Students twice and both times empathy was one of my top strengths.
+Empathy to me means I am able to understand the feelings and motives of those who I come into contact with in my daily life.

-Here are some career action items from the StrengthsQuest book that might apply to you:
+Here are some career action items from the CliftonStrengths for Students book that might apply to you:

 - Interview people who are currently in jobs that interest you.
 Talk to them about how they feel in those roles.